New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Santander Equity Release without monthly repayments

-Santander offers a range of equity release products for customers aged 55 and over, allowing them to access capital without uprooting.
-These competitively priced products are designed with features aimed at helping customers enjoy peace of mind in their later years, including no early repayment charges, potential capital build-up, additional borrowing capability, flexible repayment periods and more.
+Santander offers a range of equity release products for customers aged 55 and over, enabling them to access capital without having to sell their home.
+These competitively priced products are designed to help customers enjoy peace of mind in their later years, with features including no early repayment charges, potential capital build-up, additional borrowing capability, flexible repayment periods, and more.

-Rates start from 2.99% APR up to 5.14%, and the Santander Equity Release Rate calculator considers factors such as current loans, house value, location and more when calculating how much you could borrow through this service.
+Rates start from 5.27% APR up to 5.4%, and the Santander Equity Release Rate calculator considers factors such as current loans, house value, location and more when calculating how much you could borrow through this service.

 Natwest Additional Borrowing Mortgage with professional financial advice

-The Natwest Mortgage Company offers customers aged 55 and over the ability to borrow up to 10% of the value of their home through additional borrowing.
+The NatWest Mortgage Company offers customers aged 55 and over the ability to borrow up to 10% of the value of their home through additional borrowing.
 This can be used for a variety of purposes, from paying off debts and releasing capital to making home improvements, taking a holiday, or simply enjoying life after retirement age.

 Features include no early repayment charges, potential capital build-up, additional borrowing capability, flexible repayment periods, and more—all designed to help secure your financial future.
-Rates start at 2.99% APR and range up to 5.14%.
+Rates start at 5.27% APR and range up to 5.6%.

-To get started, use the Natwest Interest Only Mortgage calculator which takes into account factors like current loans, house value, location and more when calculating how much a customer could potentially borrow through this service.
+To get started, use the Natwest Interest-Only Mortgage calculator, which takes into account factors like current loans, house value, location and more when calculating how much a customer could potentially borrow through this service.
 It’s also worth noting that this product has no hidden extra fees or charges – what you see is what you get!

-Leeds Building Society Retirement Interest Only Mortgage
+Leeds Building Society Retirement Interest-Only Mortgage

 Age Concern Equity Release